hannep/paine-mactane/_posts/2017-09-12-diogo-harari.markdown

 We enjoyed making a cocktail that tasted fiery, enthusiastic, and a little reckless - like our Diogo.
 The drink has no garnish, to represent the way Diogo hasn't quite found his place in the world.

-Later, our work paid off in the most awesome way: Andrew Rotilio stopped by our Black Moon popup bar [link: http://twitter.com/BelterBar], and we made a round of Diogo cocktails for everyone in the room!
+Later, our work paid off in the most awesome way: Andrew Rotilio stopped by our Black Moon [popup bar](http://twitter.com/BelterBar), and we made a round of Diogo cocktails for everyone in the room!
 He put us on the spot to tell us about our interpretation of his character, and loved his drink.

 {% include ingredients.html %}